 Fans Urge Akshay Kumar To Postpone Sooryavanshi Release

-Akshay Kumar and Katrina Kaif's cop drama Sooryavanshi scheduled to release on March 24, 2020, may soon get postponed.
-While several reports suggest the makers are considering a change for it's release to another date in April, fans have already begun reaching out to the makers asking for a change in release date.
+Akshay Kumar and Katrina Kaif's cop drama Sooryavanshi, scheduled to release on March 24, 2020, may soon get postponed.
+While several reports suggest the makers are considering to change its release to another date in April, fans have already begun reaching out to the makers asking for a change in release date.

-The World Health Organization yesterday, declared the coronavirus outbreak as a Public Health Emergency, with 62 confirmed cases of infected people in India.
+The World Health Organization, yesterday, declared the coronavirus outbreak as a Public Health Emergency, with 62 confirmed cases of infected people in India.
 Amid the outbreak, several public places like theatres across the country may be shut till the end of March.
-Hence fans took to their social media accounts asking leading star Akshay Kumar to change the release date of the film.
+Hence fans took to their social media accounts asking the leading star Akshay Kumar to change the release date of the film.
 Many claimed the film should be postponed to April 10.

 #Sooryavanshi is too big a movie to take a risk to release on 24th March?
 It's prudent to shift the release date.
 Now..let's all wait for the official confirmation.— Vishal A. Singh (@Vishal_FilmBuff) March 12, 2020